Exploring the Trail

 Thanks to everyone who has supported us by buying the Trail Passport, certificates and badges.

-For conservation reasons, the Passport season runs each year from Easter to the end of October.
+For conservation reasons, the Passport season runs each year from Easter until the end of October.

-Passports are available to purchase on-line now from the Trail Gift Shop, as well as Segedunum, The Sill National Landscape Discovery Centre, Walltown Country Park, and Bowness House Farm and the Kings Arms Inn Bowness-on -Solway.
+Passports are available to purchase on-line now from the Trail Gift Shop, as well as Segedunum, The Robin Hood Inn, The Sill National Landscape Discovery Centre, Walltown Country Park, and Bowness House Farm and the Kings Arms Inn Bowness-on -Solway.

 The Sands Centre in Carlisle is also undergoing a major redevelopment and the stamp for this site has already been relocated to the boxes at Bowness-on-Solway and at Birdoswald.